 The Center subscribes to the philosophy of exploiting synergistic interactions between purely theoretical and applied policy research.
 Pure research and problem-oriented research can often profit from each other.
 The benefits of the pure-applied synergy have been amply demonstrated in the history of the social sciences (e.g., learning, human factors, organizations, governance, conflict resolution, peacekeeping), as well as in the life sciences and the physical sciences.

-Image Credits: Modeling Images from Research Projects in the Center for Social Complexity and the Department of Computational Social Science
+Image Credits: Modeling Images from Research Projects in the Center for Social Complexity and the Department of Computer Science

 Copyright © 2010 Provost, GMU